The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 \begin{remark} The converse to \cref{thm:maximality} is false: simply take $[\lambda]$ to be a non-maximal lamination such that $\widehat{|\lambda|}$ is maximal. \end{remark}

-\begin{theorem} A projective lamination $[\lambda]$ is maximal and connected if and only if the adherence closure of the face for $\iota_x([\lambda])$ is maximal (that is, it is not a subface of any other face), and adherence complete (\cref{defn:adherence}). \end{theorem}
+\begin{theorem} A projective lamination $[\lambda]$ is maximal and connected if and only if the adherence closure of the face for $\iota_x([\lambda])$ is maximal (that is, it is not a subface of any other face), and adherence-complete (\cref{defn:adherence}). \end{theorem}